NFU Mutual: History

 Lindsay Sinclair became Chief Executive in 2008, notable as the first such appointment from outside NFU Mutual.
 He served as Group Executive for 12 years, retiring in March 2021, at which point the "Lindsay Sinclair Peace Garden" was created at the head office to mark his departure.

 Animal rights activists from BiteBack claimed in 2013 to have hacked NFU Mutual's computer network, taking customer details and modifying accounts; however, NFU Mutual denied any breach, asserting their systems were secure.
-In 2015, NFU Mutual closed two call centres.